 Report to the elementary school office immediately and present a note from a parent or guardian explaining why they are late.
 If students do not have a note, they should submit a note from a parent or guardian to the elementary school office the following day explaining the tardiness.
+This can also be entered into Pick-up Patrol.

-Consequences will be assigned for habitual tardiness to school.
+Consequences may be assigned for habitual tardiness to school.